-Julien Moussi, who owns Bentwood, is also behind Tinker in Malvern, Penta in Elsternwick, and Stanley in Mount Waverly, among others.
+Julien Moussi, who owns Bentwood, is also behind Tinker in Northcote, Penta in Elsternwick, and Stanley in Mount Waverly, among others.

 Bentwood, with its vast brick, stucco facade and near floor-to-ceiling windows, occupies a large corner site on Fitzroy’s leafy Napier Street.
 The fit-out makes use of rich tones of burgundy, brown and orange.
 It’s warm but luxe, with soft leather banquettes, blonde-timber Bentwood chairs and exposed brick.